Dorset Council area

 Local workers - Hours worked - All industries

-42.1% of local workers in Dorset Council area are employed part-time and 55.9% are employed full-time.
+42.1% of All industries local workers in the Dorset Council area are employed part-time and 55.9% are employed full-time.

-Hours Worked statistics shows the distribution of employment hours in Northern Tasmania Region across each industry sector.
+Hours Worked statistics shows the distribution of employment hours in the Dorset Council area across each industry sector.
 Full-time employment is considered 35-hours and over.

 The hours worked by employed people in a particular industry depend on a number of factors:

 - The availability and take-up of part-time work in the industry;

 - The demands of jobs in the industry and requirement to work overtime;

 - The age and family responsibilities of people working in the industry; and

 - The gender profile of workers in the industry (due to family commitments, females are often more likely to work part-time).

 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work